expo/expo/docs/pages/versions/v38.0.0/sdk/permissions.md

 <!-- TODO: Permissions.LOCATION issue (search by this phrase) -->

 > **Note:** If your app is being launched on Android 10 or newer, permission will be treated as granted only when user accepted it for backgrounded app.
-To check whether permission is granted for when app is in use, use `foregroundGranted`.
+To check whether permission is granted for when app is in use, use the `foregroundGranted` boolean attribute.
+For example, if permission is granted for when app is in use, resolving a call to `Permissions.getAsync(Permissions.LOCATION)` provides an object as such (only relevant properties shown): `{ status: 'denied', granted: false, permissions: { location: { status: 'denied', granted: false, foregroundGranted: true } } }`

 > **Note:** iOS is not working with this permission being not individually, `Permissions.askAsync(Permissions.SOME_PERMISSIONS, Permissions.LOCATION, Permissions.CAMERA, ...)` would throw.
 > On iOS ask for this permission type individually.